tintinno/plugins/README.md

-These are two experimental plugins to the DITA-OT.
+Two experimental plugins to the DITA-OT.

 1. Download the DITA-OT v2.4.5.